LinkedInLearning/performance-spring-3158745/README.md

 1. From IDEA Welcome screen, select **Open or Import**
 2. Choose the root directory of your newly cloned repository: `/performance-spring-3158745`
 3. Within IntelliJ, make sure your Project SDK is set to Java 1.8 or higher.
 (File > Project Structure)
-3. From the Project View, context-click on the file `demo/pom.xml`
+4. From the Project View, context-click on the file `demo-client/pom.xml`
-4. Select **+ Add as Maven project**.
+5. Select **+ Add as Maven project**.
 This will cause project dependencies to download from the internet.
+6. Context-click on the file `demo-client/src/main/java/com.lil.springperformance.DemoClientApplication.java`
+7. Select **Run**
+8. Open the demo-client application in your browser at `http://localhost:9091`
+9. From the Project View, context-click on the file `demo-api/pom.xml`
+10. Select **+ Add as Maven project**.
-5. Context-click on the file `demo/src/main/java/com.lil.springperformance.DemoApplication.java`
+11. Context-click on the file `demo-api/src/main/java/com.lil.springperformance.DemoApiApplication.java`
-6. Select **Run**
+12. Select **Run**
-7. Open the application in your browser at `http://localhost:9090`
+13. Open the demo-api application in your browser at `http://localhost:9092`

 ### Run from Command Line

-1. In your terminal, navigate to directory `/performance-spring-3158745/demo`
+1. In your terminal, navigate to either `/performance-spring-3158745/demo-client` or `/demo-api`
 2. Execute `mvn clean package`
 3. Execute `mvn spring-boot:run`
-4. Open the app in your browser at `http://localhost:9090`
+4. Open the app in your browser using the localhost address shown in the startup console log messages.

 ### Instructor